jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.2.1 AggregateRaster

-Aggregates a raster to a lower resolution.
+Aggregates a raster to a lower resolution..

 *Parameters*: